 What does my organisation need to demonstrate to obtain approval for my program?

-Once an application has been received, the Department of Employment will assess the application on a case-by-case basis using the following criteria.
+Once an application has been received, the Department of Employment, Skills, Small and Family Business (formerly Department of Jobs and Small Business) will assess the application on a case-by-case basis using the following criteria.
 The program must:

 - have a demonstrated ability to, or high likelihood of, moving job seekers into sustainable work during the program or upon completion;